 Emily D. Johnson

-Emily D. Johnson is a partner in Wachtell, Lipton, Rosen & Katz’s Restructuring and Finance Department.
-She represents borrowers and issuers in all financing aspects of complex corporate transactions, including mergers, acquisitions, divestitures and spin-offs.
-Her experience includes both the investment grade and leveraged markets, as well as bank financings and capital markets transactions.
-Emily also advises buyers, sellers, investors and creditors in distressed acquisitions, divestitures and restructurings.
+Emily’s practice focuses on all financing aspects of complex corporate transactions, including mergers, acquisitions, divestitures and spin-offs.
+She partners with clients to design capital structures that weather the ups and downs in the business cycle while providing market-leading flexibility to business decisionmakers.
+Her experience includes both the investment grade and leveraged markets, as well as bank and direct lending financings and capital markets transactions.
+She also advises buyers, sellers, investors and creditors in distressed acquisitions, divestitures and restructurings.

 Significant transactions include, among others:

-- United Technologies’ recently announced separation into three public companies, its pending merger of equals with Raytheon Company, its $30 billion acquisition of Rockwell Collins, its $18 billion acquisition of Goodrich and numerous bank and bond financings;
+- Raytheon Technologies’ (formerly United Technologies) separation into three public companies, its $120 billion merger of equals with Raytheon Company, its $30 billion acquisition of Rockwell Collins, its $18 billion acquisition of Goodrich, its sale of its Mission Critical business and numerous bank and bond financings;

-- Global Payments in its $45 billion merger of equals with Total System Services;
+- Global Payments in its $45 billion merger with Total System Services;

-- Verizon’s $130 billion acquisition of Vodafone Group’s 45% stake in Verizon Wireless and its $4.8 billion acquisition of Yahoo!’s operating business and numerous bank financings;
+- Verizon in its $130 billion acquisition of Vodafone Group’s 45% stake in Verizon Wireless and its $4.8 billion acquisition of Yahoo!’s operating business and numerous bank financings;

 - Searchlight Capital Partners in its $2 billion acquisition of Mitel Networks Corporation;